-The RST 485 Internship is taken after the student satisfactorily completes all course work, including RST 480.
-RST 485 is taken in agencies that are approved by the department and contracted for this program.
+The RST 485 Internship is taken after the student satisfactorily completes all required RST course work, including RST 480.
+RST 485 is completed with agencies that are approved by the department and contracted for this program.
 Since a limited number of assignments are available in the campus area, most students look forward to the opportunity of an off-campus assignment.
-Students have been placed across the United States and even abroad.
+Students have been placed across the United States and abroad.